fhellwig/pkglogger/README.md

 log.fatal('This is a fatal message.');
 ```

-The log file in the `logs` directory will contain these messages:
+The log file in the `var/log` directory of your application (the directory
+containing your `package.json` file`) will contain these messages:

 ```no-highlight
 2014-12-26T13:02:52.667Z INFO test[2924] log-test.js: This is an info message.